 Many successful entrepreneurs have discovered this counterintuitive theory the hard way.
 They perfect their product, as Payal did, and then on launch day, well…I’ll let her tell the rest.

-KADAKIA: And so, June of 2012, we launched Classtivity, finally open to the public.
+KADAKIA: And so, in June of 2012, we launched Classtivity, finally open to the public.
 We had thousands of classes listed, a beautiful design.
 And I would say we did about ten reservations a month.
 It was terrible.

 HOFFMAN: Yes, she said 10 reservations a month.